HM: Hybrid Masking for Few-Shot Segmentation: Experiment

-\textbf{Limitations.} We notice that the performance of proposed HMFS can be further improved on the PASCAL-5$^i$~\cite{pascal} dataset.
-We found that HMFS performance in PASCAL-5$^i$~\cite{pascal} was inferior to the performance of the COCO-20$^i$~\cite{lin2015microsoft} dataset.
-A potential reason is that HMFS quickly enters the over-fitting phase due to abundance of information about the target object.
-The following data augmentation method~\cite{data_aug_1,data_gug_2} was able to alleviate this problem to some extent, but it did not solve the problem completely.
-Further, we identify some failure cases for HMFS (Fig.~\ref{fig:failure_case}).
-Our method struggles when the target is occluded due to small objects.
-Also, when the appearance/shape of the target image of the support set and the target image of the query image is radically different.
+\textbf{Limitations.} We found that HSNet-HM performance in PASCAL-5$^i$~\cite{pascal} was inferior to the performance of the COCO-20$^i$~\cite{lin2015microsoft} dataset.
+A potential reason is that HSNet-HM quickly enters the over-fitting phase due to abundance of information about the target object.
+The following data augmentation method~\cite{data_aug_1,data_gug_2,VAT} was able to alleviate this problem to some extent, but it did not solve the problem completely.
+Further, we identify some failure cases for HM~(Fig.~\ref{fig:failure_case}).
+HM struggles when the target is occluded due to small objects.
+Also, when the appearance/shape of the target image of the support set and the target image of the query image are radically different.